DOT New Entrant Audit Checklist

 - Review your driver onboarding process to ensure all of the necessary documents are being collected.

-- Ensure that you have all of the necessary records in order, including logs, training materials, maintenance documents, etc.
+- Ensure that you have all the necessary records, including logs, training materials, maintenance documents, etc.

-- Make sure you have an effective drug testing program in place and that the results of tests are documented.
+- Ensure you have an effective drug testing program in place and that the results of tests are documented.